Quantum metrology with full and fast quantum control: Noisy metrology with full and fast control

-Now, when minimizing the bound of \eqnref{eq:CE_inf}, we may utilize the conveniently chosen relation $\m M\!=\!\m M^\dag\!=\!\sqrt{\m S}^T$, so that the expansion of $\m M$ at small times is then also directly specified by \eqnsref{eq:S(0)}{eq:S(1)}.
-In particular, we expand the infinitesimal time-step CE bound \eref{eq:CE_inf} in orders of $\sqrt{\d t}$ after adequately defining expansions for operators $\alpha(\d t)\!:=\!\sum_{\ell\geq 0} \alpha^{(\ell)} (\d t)^{\ell/2}$ and similarly for $\beta(\d t)$.
-Then, stemming from the expressions given by \eqnsref{eq:alphaM}{eq:betaM}, we may relate such expansions ``order by order'' to the ones of the matrix $\m{M}$ (fixed by \eqnsref{eq:S(0)}{eq:S(1)}) and the Hermitian matrix $\m{h}$, which we still can optimize in order to obtain the tightest infinitesimal time-step CE bound \eref{eq:CE_inf} in the limit $\d t\!\to\!0$.
+Next, we expand the infinitesimal-timestep CE bound \eref{eq:CE_inf} in orders of $\sqrt{\d t}$ by defining the expansions for operators $\alpha(\d t)\!:=\!\sum_{\ell\geq 0} \alpha^{(\ell)} (\d t)^{\ell/2}$ and $\beta(\d t)$ (similarly).
+The definitions \eqnsref{eq:alphaM}{eq:betaM} of $\alpha(\d t)$ and $\beta(\d t)$ allow one to relate their expansions to the ones of the matrix $\m{M}$ (fixed by the Liouvillian via \eqnsref{eq:S(0)}{eq:S(1)}) and the Hermitian matrix $\m{h}$ (which is still free) order by order.
+In the last step one optimizes the matrix $\m{h}$ in order to obtain the tightest infinitesimal-timestep CE bound \eref{eq:CE_inf} in the limit $\d t\!\to\!0$.